zmaychek84/aocl-scalapack/TESTING/README.txt

 MPI configurations (ranks, binding, etc) you can use the script called '<aocl-scalapack>/scalapack_test.sh'

+Ensure that the run time environment is configured for the maximum stack size:

+Eg: For Linux, execute the below command before running the tests:
+"ulimit -s unlimited"

-Upon running scalapack_test.sh the results will be saved in the directory $HOME/aocl_scalapack_testing_results.
+Upon running 'scalapack_test.sh' the results will be saved in the directory '$HOME/aocl_scalapack_testing_results'.
 The script provides several command line options, and if no arguments are given, the following default options will be used: